ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 Connect-ExchangeOnline -InlineCredential
 ```

-In PowerShell 7.0.3 or later using the EXO V2 module version 2.0.4 or later, this example connects to Exchange Online PowerShell in interactive scripting scenarios by passing credentials directly in the PowerShell window.
+In PowerShell 7.0.3 or later using the ExchangeOnlineManagement module version 2.0.4 or later, this example connects to Exchange Online PowerShell in interactive scripting scenarios by passing credentials directly in the PowerShell window.

 ## PARAMETERS